GillHuang-Xtler/CGI_multiserver_inversion/README.md

 Code repository for paper "On Quantifying the Gradient Inversion Risk of Data Reuse in Federated Learning Systems", SRDS2024.

 # To run this file
+- pip install -r requirements.txt

-- python version: pytorch 1.13.1, torchvision 0.15.1
+- python cgi.py

+# Note
 - arguments are in 'arguments.py'
-- python run.py

 ### Configuration
 - mdlg: multi-servers gradient inversion